Diana, Princess of Wales: Finances

-Subject of U.S. government surveillance
+Subject of US government surveillance

 In 1999, after the submission of a Freedom of Information request by the Internet news service apbonline.com, it was revealed that Diana had been placed under surveillance by the National Security Agency until her death, and the organisation kept a top secret file on her containing more than 1,000 pages.
 The contents of Diana's NSA file cannot be disclosed because of national security concerns.
-The NSA officials insisted Diana was not a "target of [their] massive, worldwide electronic eavesdropping infrastructure."
+The NSA officials insisted Diana was not a "target of [their] massive, worldwide electronic eavesdropping infrastructure".
 Despite multiple inquiries for the files to be declassified—with one of the notable ones being filed by Mohamed Al-Fayed—the NSA has refused to release the documents.